 With the rise of social media came the rise of trolls, obvs.
-And no matter how many times people scoff, clap back, and put haters in their rightful place, people are still going to do it.
-As T-Swift would say, "Haters gonna hate."
+And no matter how many times people scoff, clap back, and put haters in their rightful place, trolls are still going to do it.
+As T. Swift would say, "Haters gonna hate."
 (Check out all these celebs who gave the middle finger to body-shamers.)

 But just because ignorant humans feel the need to put their unwanted opinions on blast doesn't mean the rest of us want to just sit around and take it on our own posts.
 That's why more and more platforms are trying to tackle the internet evil.
-How?
-Well, for one, Instagram just announced a new push to keep their platform a positive and safe space for self-expression—including new comment controls, live mental health reporting, and a #KindComments hashtag campaign.
+In fact, the new head of Instagram, Adam Mosseri, just announced in a blog post that they're implementing new tools to help detect and limit bullying in photo captions and in the photos themselves.
+The company is using machine learning tech to proactively detect bullying in photos and captions, and then the posts in questions will be sent to their Community Operations team to review.

-But the latest push by IG isn't so much about shutting down the haters as it is about encouraging kindness: They created a whole pack of positive-vibe stickers to use in your Insta-story, and are even painting colorful murals in cities across the country to encourage people to support the #KindComments movement.
-Their new features also include a tool to anonymously reach out if someone seems to need help or counseling during a live Instagram broadcast; the person will see a message offering mental health resources such as the option to talk to a helpline or reach out to a friend.
+Each update hasn't just been about shutting down the haters, but encouraging kindness: Last year, IG created a whole pack of positive-vibe stickers to use in your Insta-story, and they're even painting colorful murals in cities across the country to encourage people to support the #KindComments movement.
+They added a tool to anonymously reach out if someone seems to need help or counseling during a live Instagram broadcast; the person will see a message offering mental health resources such as the option to talk to a helpline or reach out to a friend.
 (FYI, a similar tool already exists on Twitter and Facebook.)

 Thankfully, Instagram isn't the only one making changes.
 In November 2016, YouTube announced a bunch of new comment features that will help users better moderate negative interactions on their channel.